Airport racial profiling in the United States

 Airport racial profiling in the United States is U.S. government activity directed at a suspect or group of suspects because of their race or ethnicity.
-Under analysis Fourth Amendment to the United States Constitution, objective factors measure whether law enforcement action is constitutional, and under the Fourteenth Amendment challenges to the practice are assessed under the customary strict scrutiny test for racial classifications.
+Under Fourth Amendment analysis, objective factors measure whether law enforcement action is constitutional, and under the Fourteenth Amendment challenges to the practice are assessed under the customary strict scrutiny test for racial classifications.

-Since September 11, 2001, there have been reports on increases in racial profiling at airports, particularly targeting people who appear to be Muslim or of Middle Eastern descent.
+Since September 11, 2001, there have been reports on increases in racial profiling at airports, particularly targeting people who appear to be Muslim or of Middle Eastern and Maghrebi descent.
 It has been a routine practice by law enforcement officials to stop individuals who are profiled because of their race and religious and ethnic appearance or who may appear to be "suspicious".

 Background

 In the weeks following September 11, 2001, federal, state and local law enforcement officials investigated those responsible for the September 11 attacks during which nearly 3,000 people died.
 They assessed the United States's vulnerability to future acts of terrorism.
 Investigations showed the suspects of the crime to be of Middle Eastern origin.

 In the wake of the September 11 attacks, US officials responded to the fears of air travelers by reinforcing security.
 Despite more thorough investigation of baggage and increased security staffing, there were so many vast open spaces, exits and entrances at airport hubs that prevention of incidents was problematic.

 Los Angeles International Airport was recently found to be the most vulnerable to infiltration in the US when it comes to smuggling weapons.
 Knives, guns, and explosives carried by federal undercover inspectors were missed by LA International airport screeners at checkpoints 41% of the time in an airport security test.
-The test, which checked security at America's 32 biggest airports, was carried out in June by the Transportation Security Administration (TSA), which assumed responsibility for airport security.
+The test, which checked security at America's 32 biggest airports, was carried out in June 2002 by the Transportation Security Administration (TSA), which assumed responsibility for airport security.